 There has been a lot of discussion in the past weeks about enterprise social computing, especially based on the Microsoft stack.
 Just look at the great posts from Jeremy Thake and Nick Patel.
 And, let’s not kid ourselves: Microsoft is market leader in that field – all the other potential competitors are quite behind.
 Microsoft invested a whole lot money and resources in the new social features stack that came with SharePoint 2013.
 And, bought a market leader, cloud-based enterprise social network called yammer, for 1.2 billion US$.
 Without intention of beating a dead horse, I just wanted to state my opinion on the topic here, an opinion that comes out of the experience that I have made in the past few months with my customers.

-Microsoft has some strong cards in the hands – SharePoint 2013 came with a solid social features stack, which, even with some teething troubles, blends perfectly with the SharePoint content and SharePoint landscape.
-And there has been a great demand from customers for this.
-A lot of them are really enthusiastic about the social story with SharePoint.
+Microsoft has some strong cards in the hands – even though it has some serious architectural issues (posts in SharePoint lists?!), and some teething troubles, SharePoint 2013 came with a solid social features stack.
+It blends very good with the SharePoint content and SharePoint landscape.
+And there has been a great demand from customers for this type of social-on-top-of-content features.

 And then, there is yammer.
 It had a great adoption story for being easy to setup and start – it’s just a click away.
 It is like a facebook, without being facebook.
 Basically, for whatever reason you would start a facebook group as a private person, you would start a yammer network in the corporate world.
 But, yammer is unconnected and unrelated to the content.
 It is a separate system, which needs separate login.
 It is a closed system, very difficult to build on top, at least at the moment.
 Further-more, it’s a cloud-only platform (you can’t install yammer on premise, just like you cannot install facebook on premise).
 And that can be a real drawback, especially for some conservative, “old-fashioned” European companies, which love SharePoint.